Vrdnik: Spa

-The spa, accompanied with hotel with annex, bungalows, 260 beds total, and two Olympic-size swimming pools presents an important touristic asset and a source of income.
+Vrdnik Spa has attracted significant investment in tourism infrastructure, including the development of hotels, wellness and spa facilities, and other visitor amenities.
+These investments have helped transform the resort into one of Serbia’s leading destinations for spa and wellness tourism.

 The water temperature is 32.8 °C, and the spa is suitable for treatment of rheumatoid ailments, postoperative conditions, various painful disorders, and general balneologic recuperation.

 Demographics

 As of 2011 census, the village of Vrdnik has a population of 3,092 inhabitants.